hhimanshu/create-react-ts-starter/README.md

 You can ask us and we will provide you a Yelp API Key to use for your PR.

+> NOTE: Yelp's API does not allow CORS.
+To get around this, you will need to setup a local proxy with CORS support and proxy your requets to Yelp's endpoints.

 ### Page Structure

 ```